ashutoshmjain/gita/src/how.md

 - Instead of building one concept, or one character, in a single chapter ; I rather try to visit the ideas in subsequent chapters.
 Thus order is important — each chapter builds on previous.
 Simple words, say for example "knowledge" , might take a different definition as you progress along.
 In absence of sequential reading, the article would still make sense, but it might lose the punch.
 - It is not a didactic religious document !
 The goal is not to impart `Gita`.
 And for a good reason — no one might ever tell it better than `Dvaipayana`.
 The purpose of this narrative is to seek that information that writer withheld at that time to avoid "stating the obvious".
 Having lost the context after thousands of years, we now crave for that information.
 - Footnotes are used to avoid verbosity in the body of article, but they do carry useful information.
 For paucity of time, if you happen to "skip-over", or for keeping the flow of reading, I suggest to run by them after finishing the chapter.
 I try to keep chapter size small so that reader has time to indulge in foot notes :-)
 - The theme is based on [maholvi](https://github.com/ashutoshmjain/maholvi).
 A yellow background with black care-free `Kalam` fonts form "Indian Fonts Foundry".
-Since this is the only theme I review this text before publishing, I have restricted other mdBook standard themes[^theme].
+Since this is the only theme I test-review from experience standpoint (before publishing), I have restricted other mdBook standard themes[^theme], such as `ayu` , `navy` etc.

-## Footnotes:
+## research and notes:

 [^text]: `mdBook` takes the text written in `markdown` format to publish it through the web app. `markDown` is an open source implementation that allows conversion of text into `html` format through a set of simple notations.